BioInsperobotics/BIPR/04-Implementation/implementation.md

 The following would display the work we have done so far.
 {: .fs-5 .fw-300 }

-- We have decided to go forth with dual level rack and gear mechanism for the actuation part of the orgami inspired wheel.
+- We have decided to go forth with dual level rack and gear mechanism for the actuation part of the origami inspired wheel.
--
+- To focus on the wheel hub part
+	- Made of acrylic plate layered with plastic to support the triangular surfaces - should be hard enough to bend the surface so as to get a proper compression of the wheel.